ionide/FSharp.Analyzers.SDK/docs/content/Getting Started Using.md

 dotnet msbuild /t:AnalyzeFSharpProject
 ```

-Note: if your project has multiple `TargetFrameworks` the tool will be invoke for each target framework.
+Note: if your project has multiple `TargetFrameworks` the tool will be invoked for each target framework.

 ### Analyze FSharp project using FscArgs